Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: THz-Band Characteristics for ISAC Design

-\textit{\textbf{Doppler Shift:}} In wideband THz systems, the Doppler spread may cause significant inter-carrier-interference (ICI), especially in high mobility scenario~\cite{ummimoTareqOverview}.
+\textit{\textbf{Doppler Shift:}} In wideband THz systems, the Doppler spread may cause significant inter-carrier-interference (ICI), especially in high mobility scenarios~\cite{ummimoTareqOverview}.
 For instance, the Doppler shift becomes $10$ times larger at $0.3$ THz than that of $30$ GHz.
-The severe Doppler effect seriously damages the orthogonality among the subcarriers due to ICI, which makes the orthogonal frequency division multiplexing (OFDM) useless~\cite{thz_jrc_OFTS_Wu2022Feb}.
+The severe Doppler effect seriously damages the orthogonality among the subcarriers due to ICI, which makes the OFDM challenging~\cite{thz_jrc_OFTS_Wu2022Feb}.
+The Doppler shift becomes more dominant because of high carrier frequency thereby worsening the false alarms caused by the range sidelobes~\cite{thz_jrc_waveformDesign_Mao2022Aug}.